I Left A Piece Of My Heart At Lake Atitlan, Guatemala

 I have said it before, Central America is an awesome place to visit in November.
 This was true again for our travels to Guatemala.
 The weather was warm and it is the end of their rainy season — which means better prices and the beginning of their dry season!

-Explore a Variety of Activities in Lake Atitlan
+Explore a Variety of Activities: Lake Atitlan, Guatemala

 The serene Lake Atitlan is dotted with unique Mayan villages and surrounded by volcanic mountains.
-Here are some of the activities you can experience on your trip to this heavenly destination.
+Here are some activities you can experience on your trip to this heavenly destination.

-Spend a full or half-day taking the public lanchas to the villages around the lake.
-You really do not need a guided tour and it is a bit more of an adventure on your own.
-The only little tricky thing is that from San Pedro you walk through the village to another boat dock to get to Santiago
+Spend a full or half-day taking the public taxi boats, “lanchas,” to the villages around the lake.
+You really do not need a guided tour and it is a bit more of a choose-your-own-adventure on your own.
+The only little tricky thing is that from San Pedro you walk through the village to another boat dock to get to Santiago.

-• Santiago: Hire a tuk-tuk to take you to Maximon and around the town.
-We brought a tie to offer to the Mayan deity.
-They also like cigarettes!
+- Santiago: Hire a tuk-tuk to take you to Maximon and around the town.
+Instead of cigarettes, we brought a tie for my sons to offer to the Mayan deity.

-• San Juan: Known for their textiles.
+- San Juan: This village is known for their textiles and arts.
 You can do a tour of the co-op but it was closing when we arrived.

-I am not a morning person but can report that it was worth getting up at 5 AM for the sunrise hike.
+I am not a morning person at all, but I can report that it was worth getting up at 5 AM for the sunrise hike.
 Our lodge said to go with a guide for safety and I agree.
 They suggested Luis and he was great.
 He did not speak English but we still communicated pretty well.
-We saw some backpackers without guides but most had guides.
+We saw a few backpackers without guides, but most groups had guides.
 The hike to the top was medium difficulty only because we moved at a quick pace and it is pretty vertical.
-Bonus: tuk-tuk transportation to the trailhead!
+Bonus: Fun tuk-tuk transportation to and from the trailhead!

 FITZ BITS TIP: Wear pants and bring a sweatshirt.
 Trust me, it is colder at this elevation and in the morning.

-My research showed that we should use a guide and the staff at our lodge said the same.
+My research showed that we should hire a guide for safety and the staff at our lodge, Maya Moon, said the same.
 We hired Luis for this second outing.
 I rate this a moderate hike due to the ups and quick pace.
 Luis and his brother took us up and down the trail from San Marcos to Santa Cruz with breathtaking views at every turn.
 I noticed our guides were alert to noises along the way.
 We passed a couple of other small groups that had guides as well.

 You will find the Cerro Tzankujil Nature Reserve along a path to your left just up from the San Marcos dock.
 The entrance fee was 15Q per person, a couple of dollars.
 While there is a nice hike to enjoy, our draw was “the trampoline.”
 This is a platform eight meters above the water and my guys had a blast taking several jumps into the lake.
 I was recovering from a waterskiing injury and was on photo duty.
 Sometimes it is nice to have an excuse, right?

 It is a quick tuk-tuk ride to the Atitlan Nature Preserve.
-There are trails, hanging bridges, and waterfalls to explore.
+There are trails, ZIP LINES, hanging bridges, waterfalls, and a butterfly house to explore.
 My favorite zip line experience is still in La Fortuna, Costa Rica.
 We have passed up many zip line adventures because they pale in comparison.
 However, I would say that this one was totally worth it!
-The zip lines were long and fast — the best being the ones with jungle on one side and lake on the other.
+The zip lines were long and fast — the best being the ones with jungle on one side and beautiful Lake Atitlan on the other.

 Many folks will visit the Chichicastenango Market from Lake Atitlan.
 However, if you do not have time or interest in the drive there is a closer market in Solola.
 The chicken bus ride there and back was half of the adventure.